blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 C. Imam An Nasaee
 1. Name: Abu Abdur rahman Ahmad ibn Shuvayb an Nasa’ee (215 -303 AH)
 2. He met Shaykh Harith al Maskhin but he never allows anyone who is wearing wearing quba to attend his as he thinks them to be from authority.
 So Shaykh Harith denied class for Nasa’ee who is wearing Quba
-3. So Imam an Nasa’ee records his hadeeth stating “heard at the doors of al Haarith”
+3. So Imam an Nasa’ee records his hadeeth stating "heard at the doors of al Haarith"
 4. Sunan al Kubra is his book which has different topics
-5. Another Book Al Mujtaba -” The chosen” which contains hadeeth on Ahkam.
+5. Another Book Al Mujtaba -" The chosen" which contains hadeeth on Ahkam.
 It is now known as Sunan an Nasaee
 6. He does lot of repetition
 7. Lot of hadeeth found in Nasa’ee is in Shaheehayn
 D. Imam Tirimidhee